SkeyCalc 2.0.1

 When you receive an OTP challenge, select it with your mouse.
 It is not necessary to be too precise, SkeyCalc will function even if some other text is selected too... just make sure the whole challenge is selected.

 Select Skey Response from the Services menu.
-On MacOS X, you will find the Services menu in the current application's application menu (the boldface one, just to the right of the Apple menu in the menu bar.)
+You will find the Services menu in the current application's application menu (the boldface one, just to the right of the Apple menu in the menu bar.)
+Beginning with Mac OS X 10.6 you can also find the Skey response option in the context menu by right-clicking (or control-clicking) your selected challenge.

 When you select Skey Response, the SkeyCalc application will be launched.
 It will show the challenge in its interface, and the cursor will be positioned for you to type your password.
 Simply type your password, then click the Calc & Copy button, or press ENTER or RETURN on the keyboard.
 SkeyCalc will compute the OTP response, and copy it onto the pasteboard.
 Then SkeyCalc will quit.